gtheler/thesis/110-sds/sds.md

 > 270-interoperatibility.md
 > ```

-[Section @sec-scope] already introduced the ideas about interoperability behind the Unix philosophy which make up for most the the FeenoX design basis.
+@Sec-scope already introduced the ideas about interoperability behind the Unix philosophy which make up for most the the FeenoX design basis.
 Essentially, they sum up to “do only one thing but do it well.”
 Since FeenoX is  filter (or a transfer-function), interoperability is a must.
 So far, this SDS has already shown examples of exchanging information with:

  * [Kate](https://kate-editor.org/) (with syntax highlighting): [figure @fig-nafems-le10-problem-input]
  * [Gmsh](http://gmsh.info/) (both as a mesher and a post-processor): [[figure @fig-maze123;@fig-mazes;@fig-cantilever-mesh;@fig-fork-meshed;@fig-two-squares-mesh;@fig-two-squares-results]]